Varieties of criticism: Constructive criticism

 Constructive criticism aims to show that an intent or purpose of something is better served by an alternative approach.
 In this case, making the criticism is not necessarily deemed wrong, and its purpose is respected; rather, it is claimed that the same goal could be better achieved via a different route.
 Constructive criticisms are often suggestions for improvement – how things could be done better or more acceptably.
 They draw attention to how an identified problem could be solved, or how it could be solved better.
 Constructive criticism is more likely accepted if the criticism is timely, clear, specific, detailed and actionable.

-Both negative and constructive criticism have their appropriate uses, but often it is considered a requirement of criticism that they are combined.
-Thus, it is often considered that those who find fault with something should also offer an option for putting it right.
+Both negative and constructive criticism have their appropriate uses, but often it is considered a requirement of criticism that they are combined, because people want to know both what is succeeding and what is failing, what is going well and what is going wrong, the plus points and the minus points.
+It is often considered that those who find fault with something should also offer an option for putting it right.
+Psychologically, people are more likely to accept that something is going wrong, if they are also informed about what is going well.

 More generally, any rule for behavior of any kind usually implies both "do's" and "don't s".
 Doing something usually also implies not doing something else, and, not doing something, often implies doing something else.
 There is therefore a conscious choice "to do this, or do that", but not both at the same time.
 So, to orient behaviour, people need to know both what is "ruled in" and what is "ruled out".
 If the criticism concerns only one aspect, but not the other, it may supply only incomplete information, which is not really adequate to orient behaviour or guide action.
-One of the most elementary reasons why a rule is ignored, flouted or subverted is, because either the positive or the negative aspect of what it means is unspecified.
+One of the most elementary reasons why a rule is ignored, flouted or subverted is, because either the positive or the negative aspect of what it means is left unspecified.